rocheio/wiki-table-scrape/README.md

 ## More Information

-If you'd like to read more about this module, please check out [my blog post][blog-post].
+If you'd like to read more about this module, please check out [my blog post][blog-post] from the initial release.

 [blog-post]: https://roche.io/2016/05/scrape-wikipedia-with-python